 Is wearing a mask our favorite part of visiting theme parks right now?
 Nope.
 They get hot and sweaty.
 But we gladly wear face coverings in public because they keep us safe and help keep others safe.
 We want to prevent spread of this virus.
 Plus, with the mask, we can go do exciting things such as visit theme parks and zoos.
 We toadally appreciate getting out and doing the things we love as a family.

-We expect mask requirements to continue well into 2021, perhaps until a vaccine is available to the public.
+We expect mask requirements to continue well into 2021, perhaps all of 2021, so this isn't going away any time soon.
 We recognize masks won't work for every family.
 If you cannot comply with mask requirements, this is not the time for you to visit a theme park.

 You take responsibility for your family’s safety and are considerate of others